dlr-sp/swigbind11/example/README.md

 `std::shared_ptr<T>` with a custom deleter as a holder type, which should support proper lifetime tracking.

-In order for `pybind11` to map C++ types to the exiting (but externally defined) SWIG Python types and vise versa, it is necessary to set up [custom type casters](https://pybind11.readthedocs.io/en/stable/advanced/cast/custom.html).
+In order for `pybind11` to map C++ types to the existing (but externally defined) SWIG Python types and vice versa, it is necessary to set up [custom type casters](https://pybind11.readthedocs.io/en/stable/advanced/cast/custom.html).
 Instead of using the low-level functionality of *swigbind11* (i.e., `swig_py_cast` and `py_swig_cast`), the macro